fraolBatole/fraolbatole.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in the computer science program at Iowa State University (ISU).
-Currently, I work as a research assistnat at the laboratory for software design with my supervisor, [Dr. Hridesh Rajan](https://www.cs.iastate.edu/hridesh).
-Before I decided to move to ISU, I was enrolled at UND and took some graduate-level courses for a year.
-Prior to that, I received my undergraduate degree in Software Engineering from Addis Ababa Science and Technology University, where I graduated Magna cum laude.
+I am pursuing a Ph.D. in the computer science program at Iowa State University (ISU) and working as a research assistant at the Laboratory for Software Design under the supervision of [Dr. Hridesh Rajan](https://www.cs.iastate.edu/hridesh).
+Before joining ISU, I completed a year of graduate-level courses at the University of North Dakota (UND).
+I earned my undergraduate degree in Software Engineering from Addis Ababa Science and Technology University, where I graduated Magna cum laude.

 Research
 ------
-My research interests mostly entail concepts from software engineering and program analysis to enhance deep learning models and LLMs.
-Specifically,  I explore static analysis methodologies i) to mitigate bugs in deep-learning models and ii) to improve the performance of LLMs on source code representation.
-Prior to that, I worked on a shared data science infrastructure for bioinformatics,[Boag](http://boa.cs.iastate.edu/boag/index.php).
+My primary research interests revolve around the application of software engineering and program analysis concepts to enhance deep learning models and large language models (LLMs).
+Specifically, my current work focuses on exploring static analysis methodologies to achieve two main objectives: i) mitigating bugs in deep learning models and ii) improving the performance of LLMs for source code representation.
+Prior to this, I gained experience working on a shared data science infrastructure for bioinformatics known as [Boag](http://boa.cs.iastate.edu/boag/index.php).